 - Avoid distractions –

-turns, and entering intersections.
-It could save a rider’s life. - Travel at a safe distance – Motorcycle riders may need to stop or maneuver suddenly when other drivers oversee them and make maneuvers that put them in harm’s
+- Travel at a safe distance – Motorcycle riders may need to stop or maneuver suddenly when other drivers oversee them and make maneuvers that put them in harm’s way.
+As such, provide enough distance between you and a rider when following them to allow for the unexpected, and to ensure you have time to avoid a rear end collision.

-a rear end collision. - Obey traffic laws – This may sound simple, but even the most minor traffic infractions
+- Obey traffic laws – This may sound simple, but even the most minor traffic infractions

 can have big consequences for riders.
-By using your turn signals, driving
+By using your turn signals, driving at a safe speed, driving sober, and yielding to traffic at intersections, you help reduce risks of preventable wrecks that commonly hurt motorcyclists.

 to seek compensation for their damages by pursuing personal injury claims.